-Regulatory Conservation Efforts
+Conservation Efforts and Regulatory Mechanisms

 Sand dune phacelia is listed as threatened by the Oregon Department of Agriculture (ODA) and has a State listing status of 1, indicating that it is threatened or endangered throughout its range (Oregon Biodiversity Information Center 2019, p.
 33).
-Native plant species that are listed as threatened or endangered in Oregon are protected on all non-federal public lands (Oregon Revised Statutes (ORS) 564.105).
+Native plant species that are listed as threatened or endangered in Oregon are protected on all non-Federal public lands (Oregon Revised Statutes (ORS), volume 15, title

+46, chapter 564 at section 564.105 (ORS 564.105)).
 Any land action on Oregon public lands that results, or might result, in the collection or disturbance of a threatened or endangered species requires either a permit or a consultation with ODA staff.
 The State consultation process for public land managers requires a written evaluation of projects that impact listed plant species, and the ODA may recommend alternatives to avoid or minimize impacts to those species; a formal consultation or permit may be required.
-Prohibitions for listed plant species in the State of Oregon are provided by ORS 603-073-0003, which states "Willful or negligent cutting, digging, trimming, picking, removing, mutilating, or in any manner injuring, or subsequently selling, transporting, or offering for sale any plant, flower, shrub, bush, fruit, or other vegetation growing on the right of way of any public highway within this state, within 500 feet of the center of any public highway, upon any public lands, or upon any privately owned lands is prohibited without the written permission of the owner or authorized agent of the owner."
-Additionally, ORS 564.105(3) calls for the State to establish programs for the protection and conservation of plant species, and the State participates in conservation management actions as staffing and funding allows.
-In practice, however, resource limitations often prevent implementation of the full suite of affirmative management actions required to achieve the recovery of State listed plants.
+Prohibitions for listed plant species in the State of Oregon are provided by Oregon Administrative Rules (OAR), chapter 603, division 73, at section 603-073-0003, which states, "Willful or negligent cutting, digging, trimming, picking, removing, mutilating, or in any manner injuring, or subsequently selling, transporting, or offering for sale any plant, flower, shrub, bush, fruit, or other vegetation growing on the right of way of any public highway within this state, within 500 feet of the center of any public highway, upon any public lands, or upon any privately owned lands is prohibited without the written permission of the owner or authorized agent of the owner."
+Additionally, ORS 564.105(3) calls for the State to establish programs for the protection and conservation of plant species that are threatened species or endangered species, and the State participates in conservation management actions as staffing and funding allows.
+In practice, however, resource limitations often prevent implementation of the full suite of affirmative management actions required to achieve the recovery of State-listed plants.
 As an example, the eradication or control of widespread invasive species such as gorse, one of the primary threats to sand dune phacelia, would pose enormous resource requirements that far exceed the State's capacity.

 Oregon State Parks contain nearly 50 percent of all sand dune phacelia populations rangewide.
-Under the master-plan level designation for Oregon State parks, sites that contain listed species are automatically placed.

-Oregon State parks, sites that contain listed species are automatically placed in a category of administrative conservation designation, which provides sand dune phacelia populations with protection from development.
+Under the master-plan level designation for Oregon State parks, sites that contain listed species are automatically placed in a category of administrative conservation designation, which provides sand dune phacelia populations with protection from development.
 While no formal conservation plans to benefit sand dune phacelia are in place, invasive control actions at several parks improve sand dune habitat and may assist with restoring or maintaining suitable conditions for sand dune phacelia in the future (Bacheller 2020, pers. comm.).

 Oregon State Parks are not supported by tax dollars, as are other State agencies, but are supported by a combination of State Park user fees, recreational vehicle license fees, and a portion of State lottery revenues.
-As a result, Oregon State Park budgets can be subject to significant fluctuations in revenue and are often limited, which can affect their capacity to implement management actions for conservation, such as habitat restoration for rare plants on State Park
+As a result, Oregon State Park budgets can be subject to significant fluctuations in revenue, which can affect the agency's capacity to implement management actions for conservation, such as habitat restoration for rare plants on State Park lands.